KONE - Investors

 Number and aggregate quantity of reportable spills, quantity recovered

-Product recalls are not a material metric in KONE’s industry, as the product is installed into the buildings.
+Product recalls are not a material metric in KONE’s industry, as the product is installed into the building.
 Instead, KONE can perform retrofits in case of quality issues.

 Total amount of monetary losses as a result of legal proceedings associated with product safety